Logo DOAB

 Keywords

-„Jüngerer Titurel“; Munich; Bayerische Staatsbibliothek; Cgm 8470; Gothic Book Illumination; Central Europe; Middle Ages (Gothic Period); German linguistics (Bairisch-österreichischer Sprachraum); History of Art; History of Book Illumination; History of the Book; „Jüngerer Titurel“; München; Bayerische Staatsbibliothek; Cgm 8470; Buchmalei der Gotik; Mitteleuropa; Mittelalter (Gotik); Bairisch-österreichischer Sprachraum; Sprachwissenschaft (Germanistik); Kunstgeschichte; Buchmalereiforschung; Geschichte des Buches; Wien
+„Jüngerer Titurel“; Munich; Bayerische Staatsbibliothek; Cgm 8470; Gothic Book Illumination; Central Europe; Middle Ages (Gothic Period); German linguistics (Bairisch-österreichischer Sprachraum); History of Art; History of Book Illumination; History of the Book; „Jüngerer Titurel“; München; Bayerische Staatsbibliothek; Cgm 8470; Buchmalei der Gotik; Mitteleuropa; Mittelalter (Gotik); Bairisch-österreichischer Sprachraum; Sprachwissenschaft (Germanistik); Kunstgeschichte; Buchmalereiforschung; Geschichte des Buches; Wien; thema EDItEUR::A The Arts::AG The Arts: treatments and subjects::AGA History of art

 DOI